amplitude/itly-sdk-jvm/README.md

 There is a `local.properties.example` that can be used for reference.
 Rename this file `local.properties` and set the required values.

+Some properties in the `local.properties.example` need to be set in the user `gradle.properties` to work correctly.

 ### Run `./gradlew build`
 ```
 # Build all projects